Undergraduate Academic Regulations & Procedures

 programs: art and art history, criminal justice, economics,

-business, philosophy, political science, religion, sociology, Spanish and
+business, philosophy, politics, religion, sociology, Spanish and

 certain self-designed majors.